 Of all of the meta-EA organizations, I've had the most extensive personal contact with present or soon-to-be officers and employees of CEA.
 I mention this not because I find it a good way to choose an organization to support, but to contextualize it when I claim: They include some of the most thoughtful, effective, clear-minded people I could hope to have working on growing the EA community.

 Promoting effective altruism is no worthy goal for its own sake, but I believe (based largely on conversations with people I trust -- about both general considerations and specific projects) that there are significant returns to be had in supporting the growth of the movement now, and that CEA has the organizational capacity to (1) deploy funding to resolve obstacles tying up significantly larger sources of funding and sources of value and (2) effectively reach potentially sympathetic people not yet aligned with EA.

-My CEA donation includes a $1,000 donation I made as part of Facebook's Giving Tuesday promotion.
+My CEA donation includes donations of $1,000 and $200 I made as part of Facebook's Giving Tuesday promotion.